chaselambda/makefiletutorial/src/index.md

 If you delete `blah.c`, all three targets will be rerun.
 If you edit it (and thus change the timestamp to newer than `blah.o`), the first two targets will run.
 If you run `touch blah.o` (and thus change the timestamp to newer than `blah`), then only the first target will run.
 If you change nothing, none of the targets will run.
 Try it out!

-This next example doesn't do anything new, but is nontheless a good additional example.
+This next example doesn't do anything new, but is nonetheless a good additional example.
 It will always run both targets, because `some_file` depends on `other_file`, which is never created.
 ```makefile
 some_file: other_file
 	echo "This will always run, and runs second"